A-M-Haadi/Country_Converter_Toolkit/README.md

 ID
 ```
 ### Module_1 Notes:
-- The country name entered must use capital letters in the first part of the country name.

 - If the country name entered does not exist or the user enters something other than the country name, "country not found" will appear.